MongoDB

 </Tabs>

-## Add Connection in CloudThinker
+## Connection details

-## Required Permissions
+## Required permissions

-* `clusterMonitor`: Recommended.
-Provides access to `serverStatus`, `replSetGetStatus`, and other diagnostic commands for performance metrics without granting write access.
+| `clusterMonitor` | Access `serverStatus`, `replSetGetStatus`, and other diagnostic commands for performance metrics |

-## Agent Capabilities
+## Agent capabilities

 Once connected, Tony can: